 Unlike any other opera house, the walls are adorned in ornate golden design complementing the divine sky-blue ceiling embellished with delicate paintings.

-The theatres in house operas are breathtaking, often classical in an ode to the masquerade history.
+The theatre's in-house operas are breathtaking, often classical in an ode to the masquerade history.

 La Teatro Fenice provides the ultimate evening of sophistication and elegance with its world-class opera and concerts.
 Even to simply marvel at its beauty, anyone in Venice should visit here to take a look.

-Surrounded in old tales and legends (many of which have proven true) Locanda Cipriani is a quintessential part of a Venice getaway, particularly during the Venice Film Festival where it can only be assumed a host of famous guests will dine.
+Steeped in old tales and legends (many of which have proven true) Locanda Cipriani is a quintessential part of a Venice getaway, particularly during the Venice Film Festival where it can only be assumed a host of famous guests will dine.

 Torcello itself deserves to be explored, and with a population of less than 100, it has preserved much of its Old World beauty and rustic charm.